Skip to main content

 definite run maintenance stats # lakehouse file/snapshot stats

-See the CLI reference for every command and flag.
+Definite’s built-in docs include a full CLI reference for every command and flag.

 Phase 3: Teardown

-cd deploy/terraform/aws
+cd definite-aws-terraform

 terraform destroy